thaum-xyz/ankhmorpork/docs/Storage.md

 - two ways of mounting volume depending on `accessMode`
   - RWX type is using NFS as mount mechanism
   - RWO type mounts PVs from `/dev/longhorn` and those devices are created by CSI plugin when PV is created.
+- snapshotting is supported from web UI
+- volumes can be automatically backed up to NFS device

 ## Hardware considerations